hackclub/orpheushacks/README.md

-# orpheushacks
+# Orpheus Hacks
-The Source for the OrpheusHacks website, an incredibly bad website I thre together for the OrpheusHacks Hackathon.
+The source for the OrpheusHacks website, an <!-- awesome project haha funny hacktoberfest reference --> incredibly bad website I threw together for the Orpheus Hacks Hackathon.